MoYuM/my-hammerspoon-config/README.md

 | capslock + return | move to a new line |
 | capslock + , | select current word and copy it |

+## usage
+1. use Karabiner bind capslock to F17
+2. copy init.lua or something in it to your own init.lua